fastrgv/AdaGate/README.md

 **ver 6.0 -- 26apr16**

 * Updated audio to use SFML version 2.3.2.
 A new advantage is that OGG format sound files can be used.
 These are smaller and non-proprietary.
-* The OS-X build system for AdaGate now uses included Frameworks for common but not universal OGG/Vorbis libraries, and static SFML libs.
+* The OSX build system for AdaGate now uses included Frameworks for common but not universal OGG/Vorbis libraries, and static SFML libs.
 * Similarly updated the gnu-linux build system to facilitate using the new SFML static libraries and included shared libs for OGG/Vorbis.